Can our democracy work?

 - Many of us seek a way forward – out of the thicket – (our conditioned mind) – to see beyond the limits of our existing personal reality to an expanded reality, a healthier life, and better relationships.

-- One person’s reality can be the opposite of how others might experience the very same circumstances.
+- One person’s reality can be the opposite of how others might experience the same circumstances.

-- It follows that we each live in an entirely separate reality – hard to imagine, but entirely provable (via a different essay).
+- We each live in an entirely separate reality – hard to imagine but completely provable (via any simple experiment you may like to try).

-- That we each live in a Thought – thinking – feeling – actions reality, separate to one another, has long been recognised by many traditions.
+- That we each live in a Thought – thinking – feeling – actions reality, separate from one another, has long been recognised by many traditions.

 - A moment of individual awakening occurs in seeing that we think – a moment some call seeing Possibility.

-- Some see in that instant of personal discovery, the potential for seeing further and more frequently into the realm of Possibility, and the potential it offers them, and, more broadly, what it offers humanity.
+- Some see in that instant of personal discovery the potential for seeing further and more frequently into the realm of Possibility, the potential it offers them, and, more broadly, what it offers humanity.

-- Our immediate recognition of having transcended our conditioned thinking (existing reality) is uncommon.
+- Our immediate recognition of transcending our conditioned thinking (existing reality) is uncommon.

 - As we awaken, we recognise what we are thinking in each moment.
 The contribution of this recognition to us and our relationships evolves.
 It represents our degree of awareness of the experience we are creating in each moving moment.
 Some call this our ‘level of consciousness’.

-- The concept of democracy does include the idea that we are free of mind to choose our politicians, and thus have some influence over what flows from the government those politicians form.
+- The concept of democracy does include the idea that we are free to choose our politicians and thus have some influence over what flows from the government those politicians form.

-- However, following on from your question, Eamonn, we must consider that if we choose politicians based on our personal, unexamined conditioned mind, our choices are not free.
-Instead, they are, you might say, robotic – the predictable ‘choice’, springing from the blind, unaware realm of a person’s ‘impossibility’ thinking.
+- However, following your question, Eamonn, we must consider that our choices are not free if we choose politicians based on our personal, unexamined, conditioned minds.
+Instead, you might say they are robotic – the predictable ‘choice’ springing from the blind, unaware realm of a person’s ‘impossibility’ thinking.

 - It follows that the quality of our democracy will always reflect the sum of our collective understanding of the Thought-created nature of the human experience – either seeing life through eyes of impossibility or seeing through eyes of Possibility.